Atypeaxel/AsukaBot/README.md

 Arguments | Definition
 --- | ---
---sigma | Launch the bot in sigma mode (aka debug mode).
+--debug | Launch the bot in debug mode.
 This mode disable non debug events, such as modules and some commands.
 Also activate debug console and authorize use of debug commands.
 --no-events | Disable all non system events, such as almost all ListenerAdapter() events.
 --invisible | Launch the bot in invisible mode.
-Can be used with `--sigma` for incognito debugging.
+Can be used with `--debug` for incognito debugging.

 ### The Module Manager
 ___